 Going to a business school and taking time out of work is an investment.
 Thanks to the generosity of our alumni, we have a generous, need-based financial aid program, so we are able to offer about half of our accepted students a need-based scholarship.
 At HBS, admission is based on merit and financial aid is based on need.

 In addition, HBS has grants and loan repayment assistance available to students pursuing entrepreneurship or social enterprise.
 Our goal is to enable students to make a difference in the world in roles for which they are particularly passionate and well suited.

-Q. The MBA interview can be a nerve-wracking experience.
+Q. Interviews can be a nerve-wracking experience.
 What is your advice for applicants for not screwing it up?